robomotic/ai-red-teaming/README.md

 - Stress-test safety controls and alignment mechanisms.
 - Build public trust by demonstrating a commitment to responsible AI practices.
 - Enhance system resilience against evolving threats.

+## Key Risks to Consider

+- **Prompt Injection:** Tricking the model into breaking its rules or leaking sensitive information.
+- **Bias and Toxicity:** Generating harmful, offensive, or unfair outputs.
+- **Data Leakage:** Extracting private information or intellectual property from the model.
+- **Data Poisoning:** Manipulating training data to cause undesirable model behavior.
+- **Hallucinations/Confabulations:** The model confidently provides false information.
+- **Agentic Vulnerabilities:** Attacks on AI “agents” that combine multiple tools and decision-making steps.
+- **Supply Chain Risks:** Risks from the complex, interconnected processes and dependencies in model creation and use.

 ## Emerging Methods for Red Teaming